 Effective June 22:

 One designated, screened visitor per patient for the duration of his/her stay will be permitted in the inpatient areas at UNC Health hospitals in the Triangle area.

-- Doulas will be allowed to accompany a laboring mother in addition to the designated birth partner.
+- Certified Doulas will be allowed to accompany a laboring mother in addition to the designated birth partner.

 - As is our current policy, additional exceptions will be granted for end-of-life situations, minors and patients requiring family support, as further described in our updated policy.

 - All visitors will be subject to health screening at any time.